Would the conveyancing solicitors identified via your search tool execute auction conveyancing in Crofton?

-In a situation where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
-However, your landlord may still be able to take action to forfeit the lease.
-It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
+Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
+Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
+It is an essential part of leasehold conveyancing for your conveyancer to be sure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).